LiuHanpei/EE4951/README.md

 The two functions are:
 The 'void dw_conv2d3x3' ('void conv2d1x1') should be changed to your function.
-For the 'void dw_conv2d3x3' and 'void conv2d1x1' functions in the 'dw_conv3x3.cpp' and 'conv1x1.cpp' files, the inputs and the outputs have already been defined, please do not modify them, also, please do not modify the rest part of the codes.
+For the 'void dw_conv2d3x3' and 'void conv2d1x1' functions in the 'dw_conv3x3.cpp' and 'conv1x1.cpp' files, the inputs and the outputs have already been defined, please do not modify them or any other part of the code outside the specified areas for code addition.
 The "void validateOutput" will verify your results.

 If the results match, you should see a "PASSED".
 If not, you will see the mismatching elements in your output.
 3/19/2024